SiegfriedSchmidt/MLTama/README.md

 docker compose up
 ```

-Web interface will be avaible on [http://localhost:8000](http://localhost:8000)
+Web interface will be available on [http://localhost:8000](http://localhost:8000)